Nammal

 Nammal is a 2002 Indian Malayalam romantic comedy-drama film directed by Kamal and written by Kalavoor Ravikumar.
 The film stars Jishnu Raghavan and Sidharth Bharathan.
 It was the debut film of Sidharth, Jishnu, Renuka, and Bhavana.
 The music was composed by Mohan Sithara.
 The film was shot in Government Engineering College, Thrissur and Holy Trinity School, Kanjikode.
 It was remade in Telugu as Dost (2004).

 Nammal was released on 20 December 2002 and was commercially successful.

 Plot

 Snehalatha becomes the principal of a college where Shyam and Shivan are the heroes.
 Shyam and Shivan are fun-filled characters as well as naughty.
 Aparna, who happens to be the daughter of the principal's friend, is teased and ragged by the duo.

-Aparna complains, and Snehalatha takes action against Shyam and Shivan.
+Aparna lodges a complaint, and Snehalatha takes action against Shyam and Shivan.
 Soon, to her surprise, she discovers that Shyam and Shivan are orphans, hardworking their way up the ladder, and their guardian is a priest.
-But the real twist to the story happens when Snehalatha learns that one of them is her son.
-And the son happens to be Shyam.
+But the real twist to the story happens when Shyam and Shivan learn that one of them is her long-lost son.